How To Conserve 20% During Drought

 Actions customers can take outdoors and indoors

 - Stress your lawn and save your trees.
-Reduce each sprinkler cycle by two minutes to achieve an instant water savings of 20 percent.
-But remember to take special care of your trees.
+Turn off sprinklers for winter and let Mother Nature do the watering.
+But remember to take special care of your trees should the weather stay dry.
 Follow this link to learn tree watering tips.

 - Check soil moisture before turning on sprinklers.
 Stop by our main office to pick up a free moisture meter today.